gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Fri Feb 27 2026
+ Last update on Sat Feb 28 2026

-**308 day before 2027 ⏱** days before new years
+**307 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with horror, by Jennifer's bot
+🤖 This README.md is updated with love, by Jennifer's bot